Mps24-7uk/Face-recog-Age-Gender-Emotion-/README.md

 * Implementation of Dlib to detect the face ROI (Region of interest).

-* ROI is used to classifying the for Age, Gender, Emotion from the Pre-trained weight.
+* ROI is feeded to the Pre-trained weight to classify the for Age, Gender, Emotion.

 * Face_recognition 1.2.3 module is implemented to detect Modi and Trump face.